photoprism/photoprism-docs/docs/getting-started/faq.md

 We kindly ask you not to open a problem report on GitHub Issues for poor performance on older hardware until a full cause and feasibility analysis has been performed.
 [GitHub Discussions](https://github.com/photoprism/photoprism/discussions) or any of our other public forums and communities are great places to start a discussion.

-That being said, one of the advantages of [open-source software](https://docs.photoprism.app/developer-guide/) is that users can submit [pull requests](https://docs.photoprism.app/developer-guide/pull-requests/) with performance and other improvements they would like to see implemented.
+That being said, one of the advantages of [open-source software](https://docs.photoprism.app/developer-guide/) is that users can submit [pull requests](https://docs.photoprism.app/developer-guide/pull-requests/) with performance and other enhancements they would like to see implemented.
 This will result in a much faster solution than waiting for a core team member to remotely analyze your problem and then provide a fix.

 ### Is a Raspberry Pi fast enough?